 Lex: We now have a full-time regional marketer who specializes in creating ambiance within the areas where we operate.
 For example, if you come to the area of the project Cruquiuswerf now, there is nothing at all It’s a desolate area.
 It’s up to us to use our digital publications to show how beautiful the area will become.

 Because we are creating more and more publications and templates, we are increasingly able to reuse existing content, which saves us time and money.

 Lex: In retrospect, we are pleased that we have worked with various agencies, each of which has given a different feel to our publications.
 We have learned a lot from this in the past two years.
-In addition, it’s good to keep in mind that you tell a story with digital publications.
-So you really have to use a logical narrative and structure.
-Do not focus directly on conversion but on inspiration.
+Also, it’s good to keep in mind that you tell a story with digital publications.
+So you have to use a logical narrative and structure.
+Do not focus directly on conversion but inspiration.
 If you do that, the conversion comes naturally.